tomwhartung/artsyvisions.com-old-static/README.md

 # artsyvisions.com

-This is not the entire site, and to be honest, is really just a placeholder for now, and for consistency with the other sites.
+This is not the entire site, and is really just a placeholder for now.

+(The thinking is we might make this a node site someday, we'll see.)